Brooks Robinson: Early years (1955–1959)

 Robinson competed with future Hall of Famer George Kell to be Baltimore's everyday third baseman in 1957, though Kell happily mentored the younger player.
 Both made the starting lineup (Robinson at third base, Kell at first), but two weeks into the season, Robinson completely tore the cartilage in his knee while swerving to avoid a tag at first base.
 He missed all of May and spent most of June on a rehab assignment in San Antonio but regained the starting job when he returned.
 On August 2, he was again hit in the head with a pitch, this time by Ned Garver.
 The errant throw resulted in a mild concussion and a wound above Robinson's left eye that required 10 stitches, but after five days, the ballplayer was ready to perform again.
-On August 14, Pedro Ramos threw him a pitch that he turned into his first major league home run.
+On August 14, he hit his first major league home run off Pedro Ramos.
 In 50 games, he batted .239.
 Because of the time he had missed, the Orioles had him play winter baseball again to continue his development.
 This time in Havana, he led the league with nine home runs.

-When the Orioles played the New York Yankees in late April 1958, Yogi Berra said that Robinson had "got a great future" after the third baseman dove to catch a Gil McDougald ground ball, stood up, and still threw out Berra trying to score.
+When the Orioles played the New York Yankees in late April 1958, Yogi Berra said that Robinson "got a great future" after the third baseman dove to catch a Gil McDougald ground ball, stood up, and threw out Berra trying to score.
 Offensively, Robinson batted .406 through April.
-Towards midseason, he developed a hitch in his swing and started hitting too many pop flies, which caused him to lose playing time to Dick Williams in August.
+Toward midseason, he developed a hitch in his swing and started hitting too many pop flies, which caused him to lose playing time to Dick Williams in August.
 He helped Hoyt Wilhelm throw a no-hitter on September 28 by making three terrific fielding plays after replacing Williams at third base in the eighth inning.
 "There weren't too many bright spots in my 1958 season, but being in on Wilhelm's no-hitter was the big one for me," Robinson recalled.
-In 145 games, he batted .238 with three home runs in 463 at bats, weak offensive numbers, but his defense was more impressive.
+In 145 games, he batted .238 with three home runs in 463 at bats---weak offensive numbers, but his defense was more impressive.
 "I think Brooks is in a class by himself as a defensive third baseman," said Oriole manager Paul Richards.